wp-plugins/wp-cloudy/readme.txt

 == Changelog ==
 = 2.7.8 =
 * NEW!
 Choose number of hours displayed
 * NEW!
-Choose length days names : short or normal
+Choose length days names: short or normal
+* NEW!
+6 new languages supported: Czech, Galician, Vietnamese, Arabic, Macedonian, Slovak
 * INFO UX improvement in Weather Post type
 * FIX Saving settings from radio button in WP Cloudy settings
 * FIX Encoding characters for days names (thanks to kryvulena)